China reaffirms financial support for Sri Lanka - ExBulletin

 China reaffirms financial support for Sri Lanka

-BEIJING, China — China said it would continue to support Sri Lanka, as the crisis-hit island nation's prime minister wrapped up a visit to Beijing on Saturday to try to finalize a debt restructuring deal.
+China said it would continue to support Sri Lanka, as the crisis-hit island nation's prime minister wrapped up a visit to Beijing on March 30 to try to finalize a debt restructuring deal.

 Prime Minister Dinesh Gunawardena arrived in China on Monday for a visit that included a meeting with President Xi Jinping and an appearance at the Boao Forum, a high-level international meeting.

-Sri Lanka's years-long economic crisis was high on the agenda of Gunawardena's trip, with China accounting for about 10 percent of the South Asian country's total external debt.
+Sri Lanka's years-long economic crisis was high on the agenda of Mr Gunawardena's trip, with China accounting for around 10% of the South Asian country's total external debt.

 The two sides agreed to “do everything possible to promote the development project of the port cities of Colombo and Hambantota, transforming them into flagship projects of the Sino-Sri Lankan joint construction of the 'Belt and Road'”, indicates the statement, referring to Xi's massive intervention.
 Belt and Road global infrastructure initiative.